khilscher/adtauthexamples/README.md

 - SharedTokenCacheCredential
 - InteractiveBrowserCredential

-However, I've found that ```DefaultAzureCredential``` can also slow down your auth code as it tries the various credential types.
+However, I've found that ```DefaultAzureCredential``` can also slow down your auth code as it tries the various credential types unless you override using ```DefaultAzureCredentialOptions``` class using, for example, ```ExcludeInteractiveBrowserCredential```.
 So if you know which credential type you are going to use, I'd recommend just using that specific credential type class as shown in the following examples.

 ## Interactive